Saidheerajgollu/helloworldmicroservices/README.md

 # Deploying the Application on Kubernetes
 Install Minikube based on your operating system. brew install minikube Start Minikube:

-After installation, start Minikube by running: minikube start Install kubectl: If kubectl is not installed, install it by running: minikube kubectl -- get po -A Deploy the Services: deploy the microservices:apply kubernetes manifests to deploy the services.
+After installation, start Minikube by running: minikube start

+Install kubectl: If kubectl is not installed, install it by running: minikube kubectl -- get po -A Deploy the Services:

+deploy the microservices:apply kubernetes manifests to deploy the services.

 hello-service:
+kubectl apply -f hello-deployment.yaml kubectl apply -f hello-service.yaml

+world service:
-kubectl apply -f hello-deployment.yaml kubectl apply -f hello-service.yaml world service: kubectl apply -f world-deployment.yaml kubectl apply -f world-service.yaml
+kubectl apply -f world-deployment.yaml kubectl apply -f world-service.yaml

 Monitor Pods and Services: Wait for the pods to warm up and come to a ready state.
 You can monitor the status by running: kubectl get all
 Access the services/get services : kubectl service hello-service -n default --url and similar to world-service

 # integrating microservices
+To combine the outputs of the Hello and World services into "Hello World", use the integration script

 Copy the URL and replace it in the hello_world.sh script under the hello variable.
 Get the URL for the World service: minikube service world-service -n default --url Copy the output URL and replace it in the hello_world.sh script under the world variable.
-(The script sends GET requests to both services, captures their responses, and combines them to print "Hello World".) make the script executable : chmod +x hello_world.sh to run: ./hello-world.sh prints Hello World
+(The script sends GET requests to both services, captures their responses, and combines them to print "Hello World".)

+make the script executable : chmod +x hello_world.sh

+to run: ./hello-world.sh
+prints Hello World

 # Docker images in Docker Hub

 hello:
 saidheeraj7781/hello

 https://hub.docker.com/layers/saidheeraj7781/hello/latest/images/sha256-85e03a69cac1de3888732d621d0ff8d544949bd1416b067dbc68aef4038e8515?context=repo

 world:
 saidheeraj7781/world

 https://hub.docker.com/layers/saidheeraj7781/world/latest/images/sha256-246887d9d37a1e820bc4196635f2ee0ed829045ec3597e27e3a6ab23b5b5f39a?context=repo